Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 ```

 #### M3 : Based on your previous answers, you have detected some issues in the current solution.
 Now propose a better approach at a high level.
+A better approach will be to use a script to create a new container when necessary and update the load-balancer to add the new server in the network.

 #### M4 : You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
 How can we manage the web app nodes in a more dynamic fashion?